LennardFe/MODI_Project_SS25/README.md

 <div align="justify">
   <p>
-For a comprehensive overview of the project, including methodology, results, and conclusions, please refer to this [project paper](https://github.com/user-attachments/files/23524928/Obi-Point.Kenobi.pdf).
+For a comprehensive overview of the project, including methodology, results, and conclusions, please refer to this <a href=https://github.com/user-attachments/files/23524928/Obi-Point.Kenobi.pdf>project paper</a>.
 For a quick overview, the following section provides a summary with a descriptive figure and the paper’s abstract.
   </p>
 </div>